Charles E W Bean, Diaries, AWM38 3DRL 606/142/1 - September 1916 - Part 3

 our men got into their own barrage

-(I supposed, because it wd grieve
+(I suppose, because it wd grieve

 their friends).
 I sd I shdnt